yosymfony/parser-utils/README.md

 if the next token does not match. e.g: `$number = $ts->matchNext('T_NUMBER')`.
 * **isNext**: Checks if the next token matches with the token name passed as argument. e.g: `$ts->isNext('T_PLUS') // true or false`.
+* **skipWhile**: Skips tokens while they match with the token name passed as argument.
+This method moves the pointer "n" tokens forward until the last one that match with the token name. e.g: `$ts->skipWhile('T_PLUS')`
+* **skipWhileAny**: Skips tokens while they match with one of the token names passed as argument.
+This method moves the pointer "n" tokens forward until the last one that match with one of the token names e.g: `$ts->skipWhileAny(['T_PLUS', 'T_MINUS'])`

 * **isNextSequence**: Checks if the following tokens in the stream match with the sequence of tokens. e.g: `$ts->isNextSequence(['T_NUMBER', 'T_PLUS', 'T_NUMBER']) // true or false`.
 * **isNextAny**: Checks if one of the tokens passed as argument is the next token.